How to Install VMware vCenter Server (Step-by-Step Guide)

 How to install VMware vCenter Server via GUI?

-Stage 1 Deploy the OVA File
+Stage 1: Deploy the vCenter Appliance

 1. Download VMware vCenter Server Appliance ISO from Broadcom Support

-Stage 2.
-Initialize vCenter Services
+Stage 2: Initialize vCenter

-After installation, access the vSphere Client at https://vcenter.example.com/ui.
+After installation, access the vSphere Client:

 How to install VMware vCenter Server via CLI?

+This method lets you deploy vCenter Server using command-line instructions instead of the GUI, providing faster, repeatable, and scriptable installation and is ideal for automated or large-scale VMware environments.
 Installing vCenter via CLI is more automatic, but you should make sure the configuration is right.

 1. Copy the template from the ISO